 For people who have celiac disease or wish to follow a gluten free diet the goal is clear cut, avoid gluten.
-Therefore, let’s answer which one is gluten free, raspberries or strawberries.
+Therefore, let’s answer which one is gluten free.

 - Raspberry and strawberry are both gluten free and good for gluten free diets.

 If the amount of sugar in your meals is important, you’ll want to know which of the two fruits has less sugar.

 - Raspberries have 30% less grams of sugar per one cup serving than strawberries.
 They contain 5.44 grams of sugar per one cup serving.
 Strawberries contain 7.04 grams of sugar per one cup serving.

 Sometimes all the issues and goals listed above don’t matter, and the taste and texture may make the difference when choosing between the two.
 If someone doesn’t like how a food tastes, they will probably leave it on the shelf.

 Therefore, let’s examine how the taste and texture of each one and how they compare.

 Strawberries taste sweeter than raspberries which are sweet but also have a tartness.
 Strawberries have a firmer texture than the softer raspberry.
 The larger strawberry is juicier than raspberries.
 They both increase in sweetness the more ripe they are.

 I wanted to get the opinion of real people like you by conducting some original research.
 So I reached out to some members of food groups, my clients and readers.
 I asked, which one tastes better?

 - 56% said they preferred the taste of strawberry.

 - 36% said they preferred the taste of raspberry.

 - 8% said it didn’t matter.

 In the battle of taste, strawberries taste better than raspberries and was the winner in the poll and my own taste test.

 Sometimes people want to substitute one food for the other due to taste, price or availability.
 This makes people wonder if they can substitute one for the other.

 Raspberries and strawberries can substitute for each other although the consistency and flavor may differ slightly.
 When substituting strawberries and raspberries for each other, use a 1:1 ratio and the preparation and cooking times should be similar.